On the Unicity of the Homotopy Theory of Higher Categories: Strict -categories

 \section{Strict $n$-categories}

 \begin{definition} A small \emph{strict $0$-category} is a set.
 Proceeding recursively, for any positive integer $n$, a small \emph{strict $n$-category} is a small category enriched in small $(n-1)$-categories.
-We denote by $\cat_{n}$ the category of small strict $n$-categories. \end{definition}
+A {\em functor} between strict $n$-categories will mean an enriched functor.
+We denote by $\cat_{n}$ the category of small strict $n$-categories and functors. \end{definition}

-For the rest of this paper we will hold the convention that, unless otherwise stated, all strict $n$-categories are small (see also Rk.~\ref{rmk:largevssamll}).
-A set can be regarded as a 1-category with only identity morphisms, and this gives an inclusion functor $\set \hookrightarrow \cat = \cat_{1}$.
-By induction this yields an inclusion $\cat_{(n-1)} \hookrightarrow \cat_{n}$ for any positive integer $n$.
+\begin{remark} For the rest of this paper we will hold the convention that, unless otherwise stated, all strict $n$-categories are small. \end{remark}

-If idempotents split in a given ambient category $\C$ with pullbacks, then \emph{internal category objects} admit the following equivalent single sorted description: a category internal to $\C$ consists of an object $C$ together with a {\em category structure} $(*, s,t)$, consisting of self maps $s,t\colon C \to C$ satisfying equations